All About The Januvia and Victoza Pancreatic Cancer Lawsuits

 It is in those pathways, the pathways that affect cell proliferation and cell apoptosis and the development of precancerous lesions, that Januvia and Janumet use causes a problem.

 Diabetes is, of course, all about blood glucose levels.
 Glucagon, a natural hormone produced by the alpha cells in the pancreas, increases glucose levels.
 Incretins, which are natural hormones produced by the islets of Langerhans in the pancreas, decrease glucose levels.
 Januvia increases incretin levels (specifically, the incretin “GLP-1”) by inhibiting the protein dipeptidyl peptidase-4 (“DPP-4”), which breaks down GLP-1.
 Thus, Januvia increases GLP-1 levels, which in turn helps keep glucose levels lower and better regulated.
+Victoza is a form of the incretin GLP-1, and so it directly activates the same tissues and organs activated by GLP-1.

-In short, Januvia alters the level of hormones in the body.
+In short, Januvia and Victoza alter the level of hormones in the body.
 It has long been recognized, however, that “hormones drive cell proliferation, and thus the opportunity for the accumulation of random genetic errors,” as discussed by this article on “hormonal carcinogenesis.”
 The scientific community has seen this again and again, including in cancers of the breast, endometrium, ovary, prostate, testis, and thyroid, and in osteosarcoma.
 (Here’s a PDF presentation explaining it in further depth.)
 We saw this with menopausal hormone replacement and breast cancer.
 The pancreas, unfortunately, cannot be excluded from that same process.

 How Do These Pancreatic Cancer Lawsuits Work?

-Last year, the panel of federal judges that coordinates most of the major prescription drug and medical device litigation in the country ordered all of the pancreatic cancer lawsuits to be consolidated for discovery and pretrial purposes in the federal court in the Southern District of California.
+In 2013, the panel of federal judges that coordinates most of the major prescription drug and medical device litigation in the country ordered all of the pancreatic cancer lawsuits to be consolidated for discovery and pretrial purposes in the federal court in the Southern District of California.
 This process is typical in cases like this, and it was the same process used for the Vioxx cases years ago, and for the DePuy ASR hip recall cases that are currently in a settlement claims process.

 That court, in turn, has appointed a group of lawyers – all of whom represent drug injury victims, and none of whom represent drug companies – to serve as the “Plaintiffs’ Steering Committee.”
 The Plaintiffs’ Steering Committee is responsible for putting together the main factual and scientific evidence that can be used by individual plaintiffs in their own lawsuits, and in overcoming the numerous legal hurdles that often preclude drug lawsuits from even reaching a jury, like the Daubert standard for scientific evidence.
 I am a member of the Plaintiffs’ Steering Committee, and a member of the “Law and Briefing” subcommittee that handles many of the court arguments and legal issues.
+In late 2017, we won a significant victory in the Ninth Circuit Court of Appeals, which granted our appeal on all issues, including issues relating to the role of the FDA in the litigation, the discovery we were entitled to receive from the drug companies, and the use of a world-renown expert witness.

 This is not the same thing as a class action.
 Unlike in a class action, where the injured consumers often don’t need to file a lawsuit and typically everyone receives roughly the same amount in the settlement, in this process, the claims still need to be individually filed, and the court does not approve a particular settlement amount that everyone receives.
-Thus, although most of the work in the case — like reviewing millions of documents and putting together a world-class group of expert witnesses — is done by the plaintiff steering committee, people who developed pancreatic cancer after taking Januvia still need to find their own lawyers to ensure their claims are preserved and presented properly, and, if a settlement is offered, negotiate the settlement.
+Thus, although most of the work in the case — like reviewing millions of documents and putting together a world-class group of expert witnesses — is done by the plaintiff steering committee, people who developed pancreatic cancer after taking Victoza or Januvia still need to find their own lawyers to ensure their claims are preserved and presented properly, and, if a settlement is offered, negotiate the settlement.

 In theory, a plaintiff could hire almost any personal injury lawyer to represent them, and then hope for the best if the settlement comes.
-I don’t think that’s a good strategy, though, and I think plaintiffs should hire firms that have the experience, resources, and understanding of the merits of the case to present a credible threat of trial to the defendants, because that’s the only thing that gets billion-dollar companies like Merck to offer reasonable settlement.
+I don’t think that’s a good strategy, though, and I think plaintiffs should hire firms that have the experience, resources, and understanding of the merits of the case to present a credible threat of trial to the defendants, because that’s the only thing that gets billion-dollar companies like Merck or Novo Nordisk to offer reasonable settlement.
 You don’t have to hire a member of the Plaintiffs’ Steering Committee, but it typically helps.

 For a free, confidential review of your claim, use the contact form below, email me at email@example.com, or call my office at 215-948-2718.